VoxFeed/Kepler/README.md

   /*
     removeAll method:
     Finds all jobs within a given namespace and removes them from the queue.
-If found and removed, it will respond with a  json string in the following format:
+    If found and removed it will return a json string in the following format:
     {status : "success", count : Number}

     The count returned represents the amount of jobs removed.